hazelcast/hazelcast-code-samples/enterprise/user-code-namespaces/README.md

 **Member code walkthrough:**

-- Enables user code namespaces feature on config.
+- Enables user code namespaces feature on `Config`.
 - Creates a new `UserCodeNamespaceConfig` named `ucn1` with no resources.
-*Note - this config must exist on the running instance before the client can add to it.*
 - Creates a `MapConfig` referencing the namespace.
 - Puts K,V (key, 0) into the map.
 - Starts the member.